YODER NEWSLETTER

 Barbara ca 1734; d.
 1790 in Lancaster Co; second w/o John Shirk

 Veronica ca 1736; d.
-1806 in Mifflin Co. m.
+1806 in Mifflin C,m.
 John Hertzler

 The mother of these children, according to persistent tradition, was the famous "Widow Barbara".
 To this day there has not been found any satisfactory documentation for this, nor has it been disproved.
 There are nine children in the family, but not eight of them sons, as one story has it.
 We are inclined to believe that this is indeed the family of Widow Barbara and that the father therefore died at sea.
 There has been speculation about his name, some even published as fact, but more evidence is needed.
 From a study of land transfers we believe that the father of the other family was Christian.
 A Bible record gives a death date for him of November, l775, the autumn before Christian Der Schweiz, now believed to be his son, came over the Alleghenies to Somerset County.

 Finding this will was indeed a break through.
 Dr. Gingerich could now account for all the Amish Yoder males in the first three generations and could make intelligent speculations on the unnamed marriage partners, but there was still work to do.
-Were the heads of the two family’s brothers?
+Were the heads of the two families brothers?
 Does it signify anything that the oldest son in each family was named Christian?
 What was the correct separation of children in the two John-Anna families?
 What is the most promising connecting link with the Anabaptist Joders of that time in Europe?
 Much progress has been made, but the fascinating process of refining the Yoder family outlines goes on and on.
 Perhaps we are looking for documentation that no longer even exists.

 YODER INQUIRIES